hdShang/arxiv-daily/docs/cs-RO/2025-09-10/papers/250908813v1-calib3r-a-3d-foundation-model-for-multi-camera-to-robot-calibration-.md

 ---
 layout: default
-title: Calib3R: A 3D Foundation Model for Multi-Camera to Robot Calibration and 3D Metric-Scaled Scene Reconstruction
+title: "Calib3R: A 3D Foundation Model for Multi-Camera to Robot Calibration and 3D Metric-Scaled Scene Reconstruction"
 ---

 # Calib3R: A 3D Foundation Model for Multi-Camera to Robot Calibration and 3D Metric-Scaled Scene Reconstruction